1 – The Knights

 She glances over to him.
 “Have you met him?”

 “I mean, aside from fighting him, no.”

-Order stares forward to the fireplace with a dull expression of reccolection.
+Order stares forward to the fireplace with a dull expression of recollection.
 Knight Justice has been around the block a few times.
-In fact by this point he’s proabbly in the tiny handful of Knights that have fought Chaos and lived to tell the tale.
+In fact by this point he’s probably in the tiny handful of Knights that have fought Chaos and lived to tell the tale.
 She smirks.
 “He doesn’t smell bad.”

-“He doesn’t smell like anything, actually… or was it jasmine?” she says, mostly to herself as if simultaniously attmepting to educate him while also trying to remember if what she herself is saying is true.
+“He doesn’t smell like anything, actually… or was it jasmine?” she says, mostly to herself as if simultaneously attempting to educate him while also trying to remember if what she herself is saying is true.

 He chuckles awkwardly.
 To be in a position of leadership for over a thousand years must be unimaginably taxing, he thinks.
 “Anyway, he’s wrong… and so are you.
 Don’t let the feelings of the masses turn you away from meaning; what’s real.
 Just because the populous votes on something doesn’t mean it’s true.
 Matter of fact… humans are not inherently good, Chaos is right there.”